Pelv/frontlog/README.md

 Let's talk about the basic parameters of the log function.
 As mentioned in the example, the main parameters of the `log` function can be a String, an Array or an Object.

-If is a string it will just send a normal console.log, If is an array will consider it as multiple logs if contains objects and the object is the default usage and can accept the following property (those are the same if you send an array of objects):
+If is a string it will just send a normal console.log.
+If is an array will consider it as multiple log objects; If is an object (default usage) can accept the following property (same if you send an array of objects):
 - **text**: String -> the message of the console.log
-- **type**: String -> it accept `ok`, `warn`, `error`, `info` and will add a prefix after the tag with the color of the type; N.B. the library doesn't use console.warn and console.error.
+- **type**: String -> it accept `success`, `warn`, `error`, `info` and will add a prefix after the tag with the color of the type; N.B. the library doesn't use console.warn and console.error.
 - **variable**: Any -> the variable you want to attach to the console.log
 - **variables**: Array -> an array of variables you want to log
 - **tag**: String -> identifier of different console.logs; usually used to tag/categorise console.logs